Opvolger/Opvolger/starfiveVisionFive2/Ubuntu2410_outofthebox.md

 I all ready create this builds and they can be found [here](https://github.com/Opvolger/ansible-riscv-sd-card-creater/releases):

-Insert you SD-card in you computer
+Insert you SD-card in you computer (this example expect /dev/sdb to be your SD-card)

 ```bash
 wget https://github.com/Opvolger/ansible-riscv-sd-card-creater/releases/download/0.1.0/release.tgz